 Adding a set of climbing sticks to my arsenal has drastically changed my hunting style.
 I can get up in any tree and constantly be hanging over the most recent sign.
 Becoming a mobile hunter is the best decision I made.
 Not only has it increased my deer sightings but it has made me a better hunter because I have been able to read the sign, make a decision off of relevant information, and execute a plan.

-I ended up purchasing a set of Muddy Pro Sticks last summer.
-Iv’e had a whole season to put them to the test and want to share my thoughts with you.
+I ended up purchasing a set of Muddy Pro sticks a couple summers back.
+Iv’e had plenty of time to put them to the test and want to share my thoughts with you.
 Before I get into the meat of the review I wanted to give you some specs.

 Muddy Pro Sticks

 Weight: 2.5lbs Per Step.
 10lb Total

 Muddy states the weight of each stick to be 2.5lbs or 10lbs total for 4 sticks.
 I personally weighed them and it came to 11.8lbs or 2.95lbs a stick (this does include the buckle strap that holds them together).

 Pretty spot in my opinion.
 I’m not going through a fit over less than half a pound per stick.
 I will add, the weight is distributed throughout the stick well.
 Very easy to grab from my hip and maneuver it in place with one hand while I’m hanging up in the tree.

 Stick weight is in range with the competition although the Pro stick is only 20″ long.
 Here are the weights for Lone Wolf and Hawk.

 Lone Wolf: 2.5lbs per stick at 32″ long

 Hawk Helium: 2.8lbs per stick at 30″ long